Project-Books/books-api/README.md

 GraphQL books API made using Spring Boot.

+## Setup

+Prerequisites:
+- JDK 11 or higher

 ## Contributing

 If you wish to contribute (thanks!), please first see the [contributing document](https://github.com/Project-Books/books-api/blob/main/CONTRIBUTING.md).